Testeh69/Sephard/readme.md

 ## SEPHERD

 SEPHERD is a lightweight C++ proxy designed to interface with the Ollama Large Language Model (LLM) server.
-Tailored for embedded systems like the Raspberry Pi, SEPHARD facilitates efficient api fetching with LLMs, making it ideal for mobile applications and resource-constrained environments.
+Tailored for embedded systems like the Raspberry Pi, SEPHERD facilitates efficient api fetching with LLMs, making it ideal for mobile applications and resource-constrained environments.

 ## 🧱 Planned Features